My Experience Of Renting A Scooter in Bali

 Not everyone will be comfortable riding a scooter in Bali.
 Perhaps you’re visiting with your family and a scooter isn’t an option.

-You should consider the below alternative:
+You should consider the following alternative:

-GoJek and Grab: Both Grab and GoJek have cars and scooters available.
+GoJek and Grab | Both Grab and GoJek have cars and scooters available.
 They work like Uber (but Uber isn’t allowed in Bali).

 All you need to do is download the app, and order your scooter or car.